-Flash memory card controllers.
-We believe we offer the broadest line of high-performance controllers for all major flash memory card formats, including Compact Flash ("CF"), Secure Digital ("SD") and Memory Stick ("MS").
-For SD cards, we offer controllers for (i) different physical card sizes, such as SD card's miniSD card and microSD card, (ii) different speed class, which refer to how quickly information can be read from, or written to, the card, including the faster UHS speed class for Secure Digital High Capacity ("SDHC") and Secure Digital eXtended Capacity ("SDXC") cards, (iii) different storage capacities, including higher-capacity cards, such as SDHC and SDXC, which also have faster speed and added capabilities.
+Flash memory cardcontrollers.
+We believe we offer the broadest line of high-performance controllers for all major flash memory card formats, including Compact Flash ("CF"), SD and Memory Stick ("MS").
+For SD cards, we offer controllers for (i) different physical card sizes, such as SD card's miniSD card and microSD card, (ii) different speed class, which refer to how quickly information can be read from, or written to, the card, including the significantly faster Secure Digital High Capacity ("SDHC") and Secure Digital eXtended Capacity ("SDXC") cards that use the Ultra High Speed (UHS) bus, (iii) different storage capacities, including the significantly higher-capacity SDHC and SDXC cards, which also have faster speed and added capabilities.
 Smaller form factor cards are primarily used for smartphones and larger form factor cards are more often used in digital cameras.